worldcompass/worldcompass.github.io/content/posts/setup-vlan-routing-on-linux.md

 image of when each can communicate with each other.

 What is needed for routing?
-IP address, so computers can communicate with each other on level 3 of [[OSI layers|OSI]] and you can ping each machine.
+IP address, so computers can communicate with each other on level 3 of OSI and you can ping each machine.
 I will give the following cidrs to the machine and particular ip for interface and machine.
 - vlan1 10.1.1.0/24
 - vlan2 10.1.2.0/24